dariotrinchero/cli-tools/README.md

 ## Overview

-Scripts range from highly specific in utility (such as `distribute.py` or `uni-shell.py`) to fairly broad (such as `pdftools.py`).
+Scripts range from highly specific in utility (such as `distribute.py`) to fairly broad (such as `pdftools.py`).
 Certain script functionality is little but a wrapper for a pre-existing command line utility like `qpdf` or `sox`; in such cases, the script is designed to simplify the syntax and make the use of these tools more convenient and intuitive for whatever highly-specific application I require.

 ### Description of Scripts